ryancoulman/Discriminating-Progenitor-Population-GRBs/README.md

 and where $\overline{X}$ is the average natural logarithm of the flux over ∆t consecutive bins, $X$.
 From this I used `numpy` to fit an $n^{th}$ order polynomial to the data, which typically follows a sigmoidal function, and determined its first derivative maximum between the local minima and maxima to define the minimum variable timescale (MVT) of interest.
 Short of identifying the best fit polynomial visually, I set up a fully automatic pipeline to compute the MVT of around 100 GRBs.

 The early work analysing the MVT presented in this project provides a promising avenue for discriminating the progenitor source of GRBs, and is currently undergoing further validation for potential publication.
-This project also received a mark of 80%.
+This project also received a mark of 80% and you may read the full report titled `Report.pdf`.

 ## Key Concepts Demonstrated